yaal-coop/sheraf/doc/source/tutorial/fts.rst

 ------------------

 To deal with a lesser number of character, you can map your alphabet to a subset.
-You can ignore the case in the idexation and queries, and consider everything is lowercase.
+You can ignore the case in the indexation and queries, and consider everything is lowercase.

 Another technique is the accent folding.
 This is about considering that the accented letters (for instance **e**, **é** and **è**) are equivalent, and ignoring accents in indexation and querying.
 This can be done for instance with :func:`unidecode.unidecode`.